gottacatchenall/dissertation_prospectus/tex/prospectus.md

-What then, if we want to describe a model $f$ where the probability of occurance is driven by both neutral changes in spatial distributions, environmental stochasticity, variability in traits in space and time, etc.?
-One can imagine constructing a monstruous liklihood monster, compiled of distributions stack on top of each other forever.
+What then, if we want to describe a model $f$ where the probability of occurrence is driven by both neutral changes in spatial distributions, environmental stochasticity, variability in traits in space and time, etc.?
+One can imagine constructing a monstrous likelihood monster, compiled of distributions stack on top of each other forever.
 But if one wants to introduce covariance into these distributions, it quickly begins to require statistical expertise that is beyond what is reasonable for any non-practitioner of the field to know, especially for ecologists who are devoted to the management of a particular system and must also be asked to keep up with its natural history, etc. Thankfully, we have software like STAN which makes application of more complex models like this to be written and applied quickly, however such models still inevitably rely on assumptions about processes that have been abstracted away from the mechanism producing the data, and instead toward a statistical representation of a process that is subject to the pitfalls presented in Figure 1.

-The gap between statistical and process models has long been the inability to adaquetly represent the liklihood function for a complex stochastic process.
+The gap between statistical and process models has long been the inability to adequately represent the likelihood function for a complex stochastic process.
 However, modern computational power enables us to simulate many replicates of stochastic simulation models, and via the central limit theorem^[There are notable caveats here, primarily that if the true distribution that we are trying to approximate doesn't have finite variance, CLT no longer applies.], we can treat the distribution of simulation model outcomes as approaching the likelihood function as the number of replicates increases.
 This is the central premise of Approximate Bayesian Computation (ABC), although similar methods for fitting simulations to data have appeared in many fields of study under different names.